tripleinv/AI-Automation-Projects/README.md

 # my-project

-I use Python to leverage the power of AI to automate our daily financial and investment related tasks.
+I use Python to leverage the power of AI to
+- conduct data analysis,
+- perform portfolio construction
+- automate daily financial and investment related tasks.